-- The Solar District Cup is a new multidisciplinary collegiate competition that challenges student teams to design and model distributed solar energy systems for a campus or urban district - These systems integrate solar, storage, and other distributed technologies and capabilities across mixed-use districts, or groups of buildings served by a common electrical distribution feeder, such as a campus, a development, or an urban area - The competition engages students across the engineering, urban planning, finance, and business disciplines to reimagine how energy is generated, managed, and used in a district - Teams compete in multiple divisions, each with a distinct district-use case and winner, based on the quality of their solar energy system design - The goal is to design, model, and present the most reliable, resilient, and cost-effective system possible - Students engage with industry leaders and industry professionals to forge mentorships and connections that aid their transition to the solar energy workforce upon graduation - Real-world electricity data and energy-use constraints are integrated into the development and design of energy systems - Teams create conceptual physical and electrical layouts, build financial models, perform data analysis, and evaluate for land use, permitting, and other regulations - Participants gain experience with real-life examples of innovative, integrated renewable energy design in the marketplace - The strongest concepts provide the highest offset of annual energy and power, as well as financial viability, as determined by a techno-economic analysis conducted by students and evaluated by judges - Students present their solutions to judges at a high-profile industry event, where the winners are selected.
+- The Solar District Cup is a new multidisciplinary collegiate competition that challenges student teams to design and model distributed solar energy systems for a campus or urban district. - These systems will integrate solar, storage, and other distributed technologies and capabilities across mixed-use districts, or groups of buildings served by a common electrical distribution feeder, such as a campus, a development, or an urban area. - The competition engages students across the engineering, urban planning, finance, and business disciplines to reimagine how energy is generated, managed, and used in a district. - Teams will compete in multiple divisions, each with a distinct district-use case and winner, based on the quality of their solar energy system design. - The goal is to design, model, and present the most reliable, resilient, and cost-effective system possible. - Students will engage with industry leaders and industry professionals to forge mentorships and connections that will aid their transition to the solar energy workforce upon graduation - Real-world electricity data and energy-use constraints will be integrated in the development and design of energy systems - Teams will create conceptual physical and electrical layouts, build financial models, perform data analysis, and evaluate for land use, permitting, and other regulations

+- Participants will gain experience with real-life examples of innovative, integrated renewable energy design in the marketplace - The strongest concepts will provide the highest offset of annual energy and power, as well as financial viability, as determined by a techno-economic analysis conducted by students and evaluated by judges - Students will present their solutions to judges at a high-profile industry event, where the winners will be selected.